ah0556702/MINKWIC2023/Replicated_README.md

 ## This line is an H2 Heading
 *Here is some italic text*

-Here is some plain text followed by the siplest Python program:
+Here is some plain text followed by the simplest Python program:
 `print(Hello World!);`

 ### This line is an H3 Heading